Beginning on November 12, 2020, as part of the virtual Ideas that Matter series,

 by Danyetta Najoli and Freda Epum.

 The Black American Tree Project sessions were on November 12 and December 7, 2020.

 Danyetta & Freda have created and are delivering the Black American Tree Project workshops – now virtually.
-They will describe the evolution, implementation – and the wave effects in communities.
+They describe the evolution, implementation – and the wave effecting in communities.

-The Black American Tree Project is a collaborative participatory history lesson/immersive performance experience.
-It is developed in collaboration with Pan- African educators, artists, writers, and non-profit professionals.
+The Black American Tree Project is a collaborative, participatory history lesson/immersive performance experience.
+It is developed with Pan- African educators, artists, writers, and non-profit professionals.
 The project was created in response to the Kairos Blanket Exercise by indigenous Canadian leaders, the Starfire String Exercise by dis/ability experts, and the New York Times 1619 project.
 The project is a 90-minute interactive workshop that educates audiences about the legacies of slavery in modern American society–especially in the Cincinnati/Northern Kentucky area–and its after-effects in housing, the medical establishment, prison system, schooling, and other areas in which Black Americans are affected.

 NEW website for the Black American Tree Project and Invitation Video to Join the BATP by Katie Bachmeyer